-Unlike snowshoeing, cross-country skiing or off-piste backcountry skiing, snowmobiling affords almost anyone the opportunity to access truly remote backcountry.
+Unlike snowshoeing, cross-country skiing or off-piste backcountry skiing, snowmobiling affords almost everyone the opportunity to access truly remote backcountry.
 In Grand County, that means accessing more than 1,000 miles of trails in the heart of Colorado's Rocky Mountains.

-Stay warm and — just as importantly — dry by dressing in layers with a water-proof outer shell.
+Stay warm and — just as importantly — dry by dressing in layers with a waterproof outer shell.
 Begin with a layer of thermal underwear and warm socks.

 Either way, traveling with a guide allows you to explore the right terrain when conditions allow.

 Snowmobiling is undoubtedly fun for the entire family.
 However, Colorado law dictates that no person under the age of 10 years old is allowed to operate a snowmobile.
 For more on age restrictions and regulations, visit the FAQ page on the Colorado Snowmobile Association's website.

 Grand County includes some of the most dazzling snowmobiling terrain in the country.
 To help you sort out the features of the different areas, we've compiled this Terrain Guide to Snowmobiling Grand County.

 Ask any cross-country skier what they like most about their sport, and they'll tell you one of two things: that its an exhilarating workout unlike any other exercise, or that it's the ultimate experience in serenity.
 But press the issue a little further and you'll find out that every skier pursues the sport for both reasons.
 Get into a rhythm, and you're likely to find a zone where its just you, your…Read More